manang/internet-drafts/draft-irtf-icnrg-mapme.md

 recognized by the forwarding pipeline to trigger special treatment;

-- a "sequence number" to handle concurrent updates and prevent forwarding loops during signaling, and to control discovery interests' propagation;
+- a "sequence number" to handle concurrent updates and prevent forwarding loops during signaling, and to control discovery Interests' propagation;

 ## Data structures and temporary state